 (If you’re looking for a real estate agent to sell your property and you’d like to get in touch with local agents, you can compare agents including commission rates, marketing fees, sales history and independent homeowner reviews at LocalAgentFinder.)

-Here are ten questions to ask when interviewing a real estate agent:
+Here are 10 questions to ask a real estate agent when selling a house:

 1. “How long have you been a real estate agent for?”

 In this industry, experience counts.
 But that doesn’t mean the agent with the most experience is the best choice by default.
 You’re looking for someone who’s experienced enough to handle all aspects of the sale, but who’s also enthusiastic and motivated enough to secure a buyer for you.

 Read more about comparing experienced and novice real estate agents.

 2. “What properties have you recently sold in the area?”

 Agents will often specialise in a particular kind of property.

 We would recommend an agent that has sold at least 5 properties similar to yours in the past year.
 They should be in a nearby suburb and be similar in price and type.
 You should also ask your agent if they have a database of clients that have missed out on previous sales.
 They might already have a few clients in mind that they can suggest your property to.

 When using our comparison service, you can see the number of properties real estate agents in your area have sold.
 Compare agents now.